-Players either Single player, or 2 player co-op, take control of a Crude Dude, and brawl their way through side-scrolling levels filled with enemy gang members (human, cyborg and mutant) to destroy through melee combat or by throwing projectiles such as Cars, other enemies and even the other Crude Dude at them.
+Players in either single-player, or two-player co-op, take control of a Crude Dude, and brawl their way through side-scrolling levels filled with enemy gang members (human, cyborg and mutant) to destroy through melee combat or by throwing projectiles such as cars, other enemies, and even the other Crude Dude at them.

 Melee combat includes punches and kicks in left and right direction, and the ability to punch upwards.
-Players can make evasive rolls to evade attacks.
+Players can make evasive rolls to avoid attacks.

-The game grants a maximum of 3 continues.
+The game grants a maximum of three continues.